A towering iceberg shaped like a cresting wave viewed from the stern of a boat in Happy Adventure, Newfoundland.

 Behind the Scenes

 You can spot an iceberg on a postcard and think the trip will be easy.
-Pick a town, book a hotel, walk to the shore, and there it is.
+Pick a town, book a hotel, walk to shore, and there it is.

 That is not how Newfoundland works.

-This 2026 guide is for independent travellers and photographers planning an iceberg-focused trip through Newfoundland and Labrador.
 It explains where to go, when to go, how to choose the right airport and route, and how to build a realistic plan around the movement of the ice.

 This is not a generic list of things to do.
 It is a logistics-first guide for travellers who want to put themselves in the right place, at the right time, with the best possible odds of seeing icebergs safely and responsibly.